LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ---
-pagename: Report Builder FAQs
+pagename: Analytics Builder FAQs
 categoryName: Data & reporting
-subCategoryName: Report Builder
+subCategoryName: Analytics Builder
 indicator: both
-subtitle: All the questions you want answered about the Report Builder
+subtitle: All the questions you want answered about the Analytics Builder
 level3: ''
-permalink: data-reporting-report-builder-report-builder-faqs.html
+permalink: data-reporting-analytics-builder-analytics-builder-faqs.html
 isTutorial: false
 date: '2019-01-16T13:47:26.000+00:00'
 isNew: false
+redirect_from: data-reporting-report-builder-report-builder-faqs.html
 ---
-### How can I access Report Builder?
+### How can I access Analytics Builder?

-Report Builder can be accessed through the LiveEngage UI.
-From any of the dashboards, click the Report Builder icon on the left of the screen.
+Analytics Builder can be accessed through the LiveEngage UI.
+From any of the dashboards, click the Analytics Builder icon on the left of the screen.

 ### Can I create my own reports?

-LiveEngage Report Builder offers users to [create custom dashboards](data-reporting-report-builder-report-builder-user-guide-(customization).html) that can best fit their business needs.
-To create your own custom dashboards, please contact your LivePerson Account Manager or Customer Success Manager for additional information on how to obtain Edit Access to Report Builder.
+LiveEngage Analytics Builder offers users to [create custom dashboards](data-reporting-report-builder-report-builder-user-guide-(customization).html) that can best fit their business needs.
+To create your own custom dashboards, please contact your LivePerson Account Manager or Customer Success Manager for additional information on how to obtain Edit Access to Analytics Builder.

 ### What reporting data is available?